Hochfrequenz/python_template_repository/README.md

-# Python Template Repository including Tox.ini, Unittests, Linting Actions and Coverage Measurements
+# Python Template Repository including a `tox.ini`, Unittests&Coverage, Pylint & MyPy Linting Actions and a PyPI Publishing Workflow

 <!--- you need to replace the `organization/repo_name` in the status badge URLs --->